 GSM is the technology behind AT&T and T-Mobile USA (plus some regional carriers) here in the states.
 Elsewhere, it’s either the dominant or even sole cellular technology present.
 Its dominance, combined with the SIM slot for using cheap local SIMs, makes ideal technology for travel.
 GSM-type phones also have the ability to simultaneously connect on voice and data radios which until very recently set it apart from CDMA.

 GSM has used a lot of data specifications and unfortunately for you, most of them were grouped together.
 For 2G data, GSM uses GPRS or enhanced GPRS aka Edge.
-They were phased out of most metropolitan areas in the U.S. by late 2011, but assuming you can find coverage, Edge is prominent in rural areas with even the occasional GPRS tower.
+They were phased out of most metropolitan areas in the U.S for Galaxy S8 Specs. by late 2011, but assuming you can find coverage, Edge is prominent in rural areas with even the occasional GPRS tower.
 In areas where faster service exists, Edge is typically used as a backup network.
 2G data also typically used the same radio band as the GSM voice radio.

 3G gets really confusing.
 Unlike 2G, 3G standards have their own dedicated radio bands for data.
 The benefit is more bandwidth for faster speeds, the downside is fragmentation which we will get to later.
 UMTS came first, followed up with HSPA, HSPA+, and dual-carrier HSPA+.
 What does this mean?
 Your 3G smartphone can be anywhere from 3.5 Mbps UMTS to a nearly LTE-like 42 Mbps HSPA+.
 Because of this wide discrepancy, T-Mobile USA and then AT&T started referring to the more advanced versions as “4G”.